Project Owlnet

 Join Bob Mulvihill for a Project Owlnet Outing!

-From dusk until midnight, you’ll routinely check for Northern Saw-whet Owls alongside Bob*.
+From dusk until midnight, you’ll routinely check for Northern Saw-whet Owls, Long-eared Owls, and Barred Owls alongside Bob*.
 In addition to assisting in the setup and take down of banding stations, you will also be able to act as Bob’s data scribe, filling out data forms as he bands and measures each owl.
 Additional field tasks may also present themselves!
 At the end of each hour, watch as each newly banded owl flies off to continue its migration path.
 Given the nature of this work, sightings cannot be guaranteed.

 *You may stay as long as you want and come and go from the site as you please!

-Project Owlnet takes place every Tuesday, Friday, and Saturday from October 17 to December 2.
+Project Owlnet takes place every Tuesday, Wednesday, and Saturday from October 15 to December 3.

 This field research opportunity is offered for all ages, but please note the following path information: